 Find out more about Jet Bar here on Google maps.

-Hotels in Nakano
+Top Accommodations in Nakano

-Ostay Numabukuro Hotel Apartment (2*)
+Ostay Numabukuro Hotel Apartment (2 Stars)

-GIVE Araiyakushi (2*)
+GIVE Araiyakushi (2 Stars)

-Set 300 m from Araiyakushi Park, GIVE Araiyakushi offers accommodation with a balcony and free WiFi.
-Popular points of interest near GIVE Araiyakushi include Kamitakada Nichome Park, Heiwanomori Park and Kamitakada Hikawa Shrine.
-The nearest airport is Tokyo Haneda International Airport, 32 km from the accommodation.
+Located 300 m from Araiyakushi Park, GIVE Araiyakushi offers balcony accommodations with free WiFi.
+Nearby attractions include Kamitakada Nichome Park and Heiwanomori Park.
+Tokyo Haneda International Airport is 32 km away.

-Court Residence Tokyo Nakano (3*)
+Court Residence Tokyo Nakano (3 Stars)

-GIVE Higashinakano (2*)
+GIVE Higashinakano (2 Stars)

-Situated 300 m from Unison Mall Nakano, GIVE Higashinakano offers accommodation with a balcony and free WiFi.
-Popular points of interest near the apartment include Atre Vie Higashi Nakano, Kanda Josui Park and Gentsuji Temple.
-The nearest airport is Tokyo Haneda International Airport, 28 km from GIVE Higashinakano.
+Located 300 m from Unison Mall Nakano, GIVE Higashinakano offers balcony accommodations with free WiFi.
+Nearby attractions include Atre Vie Higashi Nakano and Kanda Josui Park.
+Tokyo Haneda International Airport is 28 km away.

-SHINOBY’S INN 中野新橋/2 min/3 bedrooms (1*)
+SHINOBY’S INN 中野新橋/2 min/3 bedrooms (1 Star)

-In the Nakano district of Tokyo, close to Minamidaiicho Park, SHINOBY’S INN 中野新橋/2 min/3 bedrooms features free WiFi and a washing machine.
-This property offers access to a balcony.
-Popular points of interest near the apartment include Yayoi Park, Shibuya Kuritsu Honcho Park and Hikawa Park.
-The nearest airport is Tokyo Haneda International Airport, 32 km from SHINOBY’S INN 中野新橋/2 min/3.
+In the Nakano district of Tokyo, close to Minamidaiicho Park, SHINOBY’S INN 中野新橋/2 min/3 bedrooms offers free WiFi and a washing machine.
+Nearby attractions include Yayoi Park and Shibuya Kuritsu Honcho Park.
+Tokyo Haneda International Airport is 32 km away.

-Holiday House (1*)
+Holiday House (1 Star)

-Holiday House in Tokyo offers accommodation with free WiFi, 1.6 km from Kamitakada Nichome Park, 1.7 km from Nakano Hikawa Shrine and 1.7 km from Minamidaiicho Park.
-This holiday home is 2.1 km from Yayoi Park and 2.4 km from Sakurayama Park.
-Popular points of interest near the holiday home include Dairokuten Shrine, Nakano Sun Mall Shopping Street and Sanshi no Mori Sports Field.
-The nearest airport is Tokyo Haneda International Airport, 32 km from Holiday House.
+Holiday House in Tokyo offers accommodation with free WiFi, 1.6 km from Kamitakada Nichome Park and close to Nakano Hikawa Shrine and Minamidaiicho Park.
+Nearby attractions include Dairokuten Shrine and Nakano Sun Mall Shopping Street.
+Tokyo Haneda International Airport is 32 km away.